rafabu/Azure_Policy_Examples/virtualMachines_runCommands/README.md

 Allows adding members of either local or domain user and group type.

+Thought to be used in conjunction with the CAF policy [Deploy-Windows-DomainJoin](https://www.azadvertizer.net/azpolicyadvertizer/Deploy-Windows-DomainJoin.html)

 Reference several members in `groupMember` parameter like (including the double quotes, comma and backslash):

 - "DOMAINNAME\Group Name", "DOMAINNAME\samAccountName"